ErnestF22/smdd_rimlab/test/README.md

-Executables for running SMDD methods on single instances of 2D or 3D inputs.
+Executables for running SMDD methods on single instances of 2D or 3D inputs, along other partial tests to check validity of portions of the methods.

 - create_degenerate_scan.cpp\
 Create a highly-degenerate scan and optionally save it in CSV format